 |Bacteria ||Microscopic, single-celled organisms that can cause human diseases.
 Bacteria can be killed or damaged by antibiotics.|

-If a bacteria causes an infection, the infection tends to be in one area of the body (eg, tuberculosis is an infection in the lungs).
+Infections caused by bacteria tend to be in one area of the body (eg, tuberculosis is an infection in the lungs).
 Unlike a virus, a bacterium is a living organism and can reproduce without invading a host cell.